floresrheoxlab/floresrheoxlab.github.io/research.md

 Structure–property links and nonlinear mechanics in physical and mixed networks.

 *Multiscale simulation*
-Simulation workflows (atomistic → coarse-grained → continuum) to bridge microscopic structure and macroscopic rheology.
+Simulation workflows (atomistic → coarse-grained → continuum) to bridge mesoscale structure and macroscopic rheology.